THE BODY COLLECTED

 Everyone is welcome in Medical Museion’s exhitions, including children.
 It is, however, important to note that human bodies and body parts are exhibited.
 Some of the specimens are graphic and caution is advised.
 We recommend that children visit the exhibition only in the company of adults.

 The exhibition is made possible through a collaboration between curators, scientists, and many others.
-A full list (in Danish) is available here.
+For information about the exhibition please contact Associate Professor Karin Tybjerg, , Tel +45 5363 7951.
+A full list of contributors (in Danish) is available here.